Seattle's Child

 Frankly, this is my favorite.
 It is easy to customize and quick to make.
 The key to the sandwich is this combination: turkey slices, a little stuffing, cranberry sauce, softened butter and your favorite bread (I'm a fan of the way whole grain breads stand up to the cranberry).

-You can make them big or small, add and subtract as needed.
-And they are the perfect something to feed those hungry kids at the end of the day if you eat "dinner" at 2 p.m. that day, like my house usually does.
+You can make them big or small, and add/subtract as needed.
+They are the perfect something to feed those hungry kids at the end of the day if you eat “dinner” at 2 p.m. that day, like my house usually does.

-The glazed carrots, the roasted Brussels sprouts, the sautéed broccoli, the (gulp!) green bean casserole; at least one of these will likely show up at your holiday meal.
+The glazed carrots, the roasted Brussels sprouts, the sautƩed broccoli, the (gulp!) green bean casserole; at least one of these will likely show up at your holiday meal.
 And while many kids will take a dutiful bite off the Thanksgiving plate, you may find yourself with half of a casserole dish left.
-And that dish takes up a whole bunch of fridge real-estate.
+And that dish takes up a whole bunch of fridge real estate.

 Here's a quick way to dispatch those leftover veggies in a way that the kids will eat their share.